www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/job-board/_applications.md

 We support 4 methods of uploading attachments when submitting a candidate application:

 1. Submit the attachment via direct upload using multipart/form-data.
-2. Submit a path to the attachment on an external server.
+2. Submit the attachment via direct upload using application/json.
-3. Submit the Base64-encoded file contents.
+3. Submit a path to the attachment on an external server.
 4. Submit the plaintext file contents.

 </br>